A little sour, salty and a bit of sweet. Make the lemony-pineapply four ingredient Mexicana Margarita your new fresh margarita of choice.

 - 4 tsp Grenadine* see note

-- Mix the salt and sugar in a small bowl large enough to dip the rim of the glasses with.
-Rim a low-ball cocktail glass with a lemon wedge, then dip into the salt mixture.
+Mix the salt and sugar in a small bowl large enough to dip the rim of the glasses with.
+Rim a low-ball cocktail glass with a lemon wedge, then dip into the salt mixture, shallow for a little or deep for a lot!

 - Combine the tequila, pineapple and lemon juice and grenadine into a cocktail shaker with ice.
 Shake well and strain into a low-ball glass filled with ice.
 Garnish with a lemon slice.